mgarciap/cf-auto-scaling/README.md

 -- AVG CPU load: 0.00 %
 -- AVG Memory: 25.61 MB
 ```

+#### Deploy autoscaler as an application to Cloud Foundry

+Aditionaly you can run autoscaler application within Cloud Foundry.
+In order to do it just copy `manifest.yml.template` to `manifest.yml`, fill in necessary info and run `cf push`.
+It's easy!

 ___
 You are welcome to contribute via [pull request](https://help.github.com/articles/using-pull-requests).